tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 System Logs
 -----------

-Logs for ``contrail-snmp-collector`` and ``contrail-topology`` are in the following locations on an installed Contrail system:
+Logs for ``contrail-snmp-collector`` and ``contrail-topology`` are in the following locations on an installed Tungsten Fabric system:
 ``/var/log/contrail/contrail-snmp-collector-stdout.log``
 ``/var/log/contrail/contrail-topology.log``

 Introspect Utility
 ------------------

-Use URLs of the following forms on your Contrail system to access the introspect utilities for SNMP data and for topology data.
+Use URLs of the following forms on your Tungsten Fabric system to access the introspect utilities for SNMP data and for topology data.
 - SNMP data introspect

 ``http://<host ip>:5920/Snh_SandeshUVECacheReq?x=PRouterEntry``